How to Have Difficult Conversations

 Before you start a difficult conversation, you need to understand how your brain processes emotions.

-When we are overwhelmed, a part of our brain tends to shut down to protect itself.
+When we are overwhelmed or emotionally flooded, a part of our brain tends to shut down to protect itself.
 This part, where empathy is housed, becomes inaccessible during emotionally charged situations and confrontations.

 Thus, you need to develop social and emotional awareness to bring yourself back into a better headspace and continue difficult conversations.
 At the same time, you have to be aware if the person you’re talking to is emotionally flooded as well.
 When you notice that either or both of you are getting overwhelmed, take a break to calm down.